-IRDIRC will be governed by an Executive Committee, three Scientific Committees and a number of working groups149.
-Until the end of 2012, IRDiRC will be run by an Interim Executive Committee with representatives of all participating funding agencies.
-It will be chaired by Dr Ruxandra Draghia-Akli, from the European Commission.
+IRDiRC is governed by the Executive Committee, three Scientific Committees and twelve working groups.
+Until April 2013, IRDiRC will be run by an Interim Executive Committee with representatives of all participating funding agencies.
+It is chaired by Dr Ruxandra Draghia-Akli, from the European Commission.
 To be considered as an IRDiRC funding member, the funding organisation should invest a minimum of \$10 million USD over 5 years in research projects/programmes contributing towards IRDiRC objectives.
 Letters of intent concerning IRDiRC membership must be signed by the authorising official committing the research funds.
+The Interim Executive Committee held two meetings in 2012, one in Brussels in January and another in Evry, France in September.
+Executive summaries of the meetings are available on the IRDiRC website.

-IRDIRC will have three Scientific Committees, one each for Diagnostics (including sequencing and characterisation), Therapies (including pre-clinical and clinical development) and Interdisciplinary aspects of rare diseases research (including ontologies, natural history, biobanking, registries etc).
+The three Scientific Committees are for Diagnostics (including sequencing and characterisation), Therapies (including pre-clinical and clinical development) and Interdisciplinary aspects of rare diseases research (including ontologies, natural history, biobanking, registries etc).
 The Scientific Committees will advise the Executive Committee on research priorities and progress made from a scientific viewpoint.
-Nominations for the three IRDiRC Scientific Committees were opened at the end of 2011 and the first members were appointed on 29 February 2012.
+Members of the three IRDiRC Scientific Committees were appointed in 2012.